 Proof of funds spend must be submitted within 60 days of receiving the grant or funds must be repaid.

-In the meantime, we encourage you to visit our Business Resource Page
+After you apply, we encourage you to visit our Business Resource Page

 If you are not a contributing member of the Downtown Annapolis Partnership we encourage you to join by clicking here and support this organization that is working to make downtown Annapolis even better.